GoogleCloudPlatform/functions-framework-ruby/docs/writing-functions.md

 The best practice for sharing a resource across function invocations is to initialize it in a {FunctionsFramework.on_startup} block, and reference it from global shared data.
-(As discussed above, prefer to initialize shared resources in a startup task rather than at the top level of a Ruby file, and prefer using the Functions Framework's global data mechanism rather than Ruby's global variables.)
+(As discussed above, the best practice is to initialize shared resources in a startup task rather than at the top level of a Ruby file, and to use the Functions Framework's global data mechanism rather than Ruby's global variables.)

 Here is a simple example: